jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================
-**NEWS: 1.4.2 released
+**NEWS: 1.5.0 released
-This is a minor tweak release, just updating the jackson-datatype-json-org dependency version so it can be used in AWS at the request of user William Farrugia.
-Thanks for the suggestion!
+Many thanks to Ben McCann for a pull request updating the REST API calls to V3.
+Users should notice no API changes.
+Logback has been removed as a dependency so users can choose their own slf4j provider more easily.
+If you have build issues, try adding logback to your own pom.xml.
+Examples have been moved to tests, and some dependencies (commons-cli) rescoped to only be used for building tests.

 More details can be found in the [release notes](https://github.com/jimmoores/quandl4j/blob/master/RELEASE-NOTES.md).